jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 Follow this tutorial on
 [Camera Animation Basics](https://jac307.github.io/MediaArtTutorials/Blender/12_Camera_Animation_Basics.html){:target="_blank"}

+❗ Review this week’s slides for practical tips on **animating lights, camera, and render video files in Blender**.

 > Focus only on **basic camera movement** (position and/or rotation).
 > Do not add complex paths or effects.